stephaneVercouillieBMID/slate/source/index.html.md

 ### <a name="device-information"></a>Device Information

-A JSON object with the following keys (only keys with cardinality \[1..1\] will be always available):

 Data | Definition
 -- | --
 **OS** | the device operating system (supported values: {`ANDROID`, `IOS`})